amasanelli/jobsity-flask-challenge/README.md

 ---

 ## How to run the project
-* Because the idea is to test my knowledge with microservices, I decided to dockerize the services
+* Because the idea is to test my knowledge with microservices, I've decided to dockerize the services
 * To run them use:
   ```
   docker-compose build